rexray/rexray/README.md

 We have a first release available that support all of the following capabilities!

 ## Examples
-One of the best examples of this in action would be to review the [REX-Ray CLI](https://github.com/emccode/rexraycli) tool.
+One of the best examples of this in action would be to review the [Dogged](https://github.com/emccode/dogged) repo.
+This repo maintains efforts for the EMC {code} team relating to embedding REX-Ray inside of Container Engines such as Docker.
+Here you will REX-Ray enabling Docker to manage it's own storage via Container Data Volumes.

 ## Features
 - Visibility